Super Bowl ring

 - Six: fourteen people.

-- Robert Kraft six as owner New England Patriots
+- Robert Kraft: six as owner of the New England Patriots

 - Dan Rooney and Art Rooney II: each as an executive with Pittsburgh Steelers

 - Chuck Noll: four as head coach and two as a team consultant with Pittsburgh Steelers

 - Josh McDaniels has won six with the New England Patriots: his first as special teams coach, second as defensive coaching assistant, third as quarterbacks coach, and his fourth, fifth, and sixth as offensive coordinator and quarterbacks coach.

 - Ivan Fears has won six with New England Patriots his first as wide receivers coach and the remaining as running backs coach.